Chromosomal crossover: Consequences

+Recombination-associated mutagenesis

+Although crossing over increases genetic variation by reshuffling existing alleles, the repair of programmed meiotic double-strand breaks can also introduce new mutations.
+In humans, sequencing of crossover molecules at recombination hotspots found that crossovers can carry more de novo mutations than nonrecombinant DNA molecules from the same donors and hotspots.
+Larger-scale analyses further suggest meiotic break repair can be strongly mutagenic, with especially large increases in rates of indels and structural variants per break.
+In plants, parent–progeny sequencing in Arabidopsis reported mutation rates elevated in proximity to crossover events.

 Non-homologous crossover

 Crossovers typically occur between homologous regions of matching chromosomes, but similarities in sequence and other factors can result in mismatched alignments.
 Most DNA is composed of base pair sequences repeated very large numbers of times.
 These repetitious segments, often referred to as satellites, are fairly homogeneous among a species.
 During DNA replication, each strand of DNA is used as a template for the creation of new strands using a partially-conserved mechanism; proper functioning of this process results in two identical, paired chromosomes, often called sisters.
 Sister chromatid crossover events are known to occur at a rate of several crossover events per cell per division in eukaryotes.
 Most of these events involve an exchange of equal amounts of genetic information, but unequal exchanges may occur due to sequence mismatch.
 These are referred to by a variety of names, including non-homologous crossover, unequal crossover, and unbalanced recombination, and result in an insertion or deletion of genetic information into the chromosome.
 While rare compared to homologous crossover events, these mutations are drastic, affecting many loci at the same time.
 They are considered the main driver behind the generation of gene duplications and are a general source of mutation within the genome.

 The specific causes of non-homologous crossover events are unknown, but several influential factors are known to increase the likelihood of an unequal crossover.
 One common vector leading to unbalanced recombination is the repair of double-strand breaks.
 Double-stranded DNA breaks are often repaired using homology directed repair, a process which involves invasion of a template strand by the double-stranded DNA break strand (see figure below).
 Nearby homologous regions of the template strand are often used for repair, which can give rise to either insertions or deletions in the genome if a non-homologous but complementary part of the template strand is used.
 Sequence similarity is a major player in crossover – crossover events are more likely to occur in long regions of close identity on a gene.
 This means that any section of the genome with long sections of repetitive DNA is prone to crossover events.